marko-galesic/town-econ/README.md

 ### AI Configuration System (`src/core/ai/`)

-A flexible AI configuration and behavior profile system for guiding AI decision-making in the town economy simulation:
+A flexible AI configuration and behavior profile system for guiding AI decision-making in the town economy simulation, now with comprehensive telemetry for debugging and UI development:

 #### Core Components